 - 84 km

-Access to the track at the south end of the Dusky at Lake Hauroko Burn, operates every Thursday (and Monday in peak season).
+Access to the track at the south end of the Dusky at Lake Hauroko Burn is available on Thursdays from November to April.
+Additional scheduled departures are available in peak season between 18 December to 8 January.
 So you are best to start here and walk south to north, ending at West Arm, Manapouri.

 We collect at 6:50 am from your Te Anau accommodation, or if you have access to a car we recommend you leave it at the View Street car park in Manapouri (where you get off the track), and we would collect you from here at 7:10 am.
 From here we transport you overland to Clifden corner to connect with Lake Hauroko Tours.
 They then transport you across the lake to the start of the track, arriving around 10.00 am.